Farrukhjon/sandbox/pl-javascript/docs/modules.md

 A module can make certain classes and functions available, while hiding others, so that the module’s evolution can be controlled.

+## Brief features of modules in ES6

+- Modules are singleton.
+They will be `loaded and executed only once`.
+- Modules can use `import` and `export`.
+- Modules are always executed in `strict mode`.
+- All objects (class, const, function, let, or var) are `private` unless explicitly exported.
+- The value of `this` is undefined at the outer scope (not window).
+- Modules are `loaded asynchronously`.
+- Modules are `loaded using CORS` (see Access-Control-Allow-Origin: *).
+- Modules don't send cookies and authentication info by default. (see crossorigin="use-credentials").
+- Imports are resolved `statically` at load-time rather than dynamically at runtime.
+- HTML comments are not allowed.

 A module `provides` features (called the `exported`/`imported` features):

 - classes